Variational analysis of the discontinuous Galerkin time-stepping method for parabolic equations: Introduction

 At this stage, let us briefly review previous studies of convergence of the dG$(q)$ method for parabolic equations to clarify the novelty of our results.
-As described above, Jamet \cite{jam78} studied space-time finite element discretization for the heat equation defined in the moving domain $Q_T=\cup_{t\in J}\{t\}\times \Omega(t)$; the space-time slab $Q_n=\cup_{t\in (t_n,t_{n+1})}\{t\}\times \Omega(t)$ is discretized directly using a space-time mesh with the size parameter $\rho$ and the conforming $\mathrm{P}^k$ finite element space on the mesh is considered.
-He proved $O(\rho^k)$ convergence results in the $L^2$ norm for time and $H^1$ norm for space. $O(\rho^k)$ convergence results in the $L^\infty$ norm for time and $L^2$ norm for space were also reported.
-Eriksson et al. \cite{ejt85} described consideration of the abstract evolution equation of the form \eqref{eq:1} in a Hilbert space $H$, where $A$ is assumed to be independent of $t$, self-adjoint on $H$ and positive-definite with compact inverse $A^{-1}$.
+As described above, \cite{jam78} studied space-time finite element discretization for the heat equation defined in the moving domain $Q_T=\cup_{t\in J}\{t\}\times \Omega(t)$; the space-time slab $Q_n=\cup_{t\in (t_n,t_{n+1})}\{t\}\times \Omega(t)$ is discretized directly using a space-time mesh with the size parameter $\rho$ and the conforming $\mathrm{P}^k$ finite element space on the mesh is considered.
+He proved $O(\rho^k)$ convergence results in the $L^2$ norm for time and $H^1$ norm for space. $O(\rho^k)$ convergence results in the $L^\infty$ norm for time and $L^2$ norm for space were also reported. \cite{ejt85} described consideration of the abstract evolution equation of the form \eqref{eq:1} in a Hilbert space $H$, where $A$ is assumed to be independent of $t$, self-adjoint on $H$ and positive-definite with compact inverse $A^{-1}$.
 The optimal convergence, say $O(\tau^{q+1})$ convergence, in the $L^\infty(J;H)$ and a super-convergence, say $O(\tau^{2q+1})$ convergence, are presented at nodal points in the $H$ norm.
 For super-convergence, the initial value $u_0$ is expected to satisfy additional boundary conditions as well as regularity conditions.
 They succeeded in relaxing those conditions, but the resulting error estimates include the log-factor of the form $\log(1/\tau)$.
 Applications to the finite element method for the heat equation in a fixed smooth domain $\Omega\subset\mathbb{R}^d$ are also discussed.
-The space variable is discretized by the conforming $\mathrm{P}^k$ finite element method, which is designated below as the \emph{cG$(k)$ method}.
-The dG$(q)$ method is applied to the resulting space semi-discrete equation.
-They offered optimal convergence results in the $L^\infty(J;L^2(\Omega))$ norm and super-convergence results with the log-factor at time-nodal points.
-Those results were extended to several directions in Thom{\'e}e \cite[Chapter 12]{tho06}.
-Eriksson and Johnson \cite{ej91,ej95} examined adaptive algorithms and a posteriori error estimates for the $\mathrm{dG}(q)\mathrm{cG}(1)$ method for the heat equation with $q=0,1$.
+They {studied the $\mathrm{dG}(q)\mathrm{cG}(k)$ method and} offered optimal convergence results in the $L^\infty(J;L^2(\Omega))$ norm and super-convergence results with the log-factor at time-nodal points.
+Those results were extended to several directions in \cite[Chapter 12]{tho06}. \cite{ej91,ej95} examined adaptive algorithms and a posteriori error estimates for the $\mathrm{dG}(q)\mathrm{cG}(1)$ method for the heat equation with $q=0,1$.
 They also proved several a priori estimates of optimal order with the log-factor in, for example, the $L^\infty(J;L^2(\Omega))$ and $L^\infty(J\times \Omega)$ norms.
-The $hp$-version of the dG$(q)$ method was studied carefully in Sch{\" o}tzau and Schwab \cite{ss00}.
-In particular, the exponential convergence results in the $L^2(J;V)$ norm were proved using the graded time partitions.
-Chrysafinos and Walkington \cite{cw06} considered the $\mathrm{dG}(q)\mathrm{cG}(k)$ method for the heat equation.
-They presented a kind of symmetric error estimate with a special projection operator with no explicit convergence rate.
-In \cite{cw06}, \cite{ej91}, and \cite{ej95}, the finite element spaces might be different at each time slab.
-Leykekhman and Vexler \cite{lv16} proved a best approximation property of the form
+The $hp$-version of the dG$(q)$ method was studied carefully in \cite{ss00}.
+In particular, the exponential convergence results in the $L^2(J;V)$ norm were proved using the graded time partitions. \cite{cw06} considered the $\mathrm{dG}(q)\mathrm{cG}(k)$ method for \ns{a general parabolic equation and presented sharp error estimates using space-time local projection operators.} In \cite{ej91}, \cite{ej95}, and \cite{cw06}, the finite element spaces might be different at each time slab. \ns{\cite{mn06} studied a posteriori error estimates for both linear and nonlinear problems using the parabolic reconstruction operator.} \cite{lv16} proved a best approximation property of the form

 where $u_{h,\tau}$ denotes the solution of the $\mathrm{dG}(q)\mathrm{cG}(k)$ method for the heat equation in a convex polyhedral domain $\Omega\subset\mathbb{R}^d$, $d=2,3$, and $X_{h,\tau}$ is the $\mathrm{dG}(q)\mathrm{cG}(k)$ finite element space.
 Therein, the quasi-uniformity conditions were assumed both for time and space meshes.